jentery/508v3/tabletop.md

 During the end-of-term event, you will:
 * Present your prototype and its relation to your -ism and primary text (5-7 minutes).
-* Invite people to play your prototype.
+* Invite people to play the prototype of your game, which should be packaged in some way and accompanied by your manual.
 * Document (with written permission) how people play and respond to your prototype.

 After the event, you will:
-* Submit your prototype in physical and digital form (as a thing and repository of files).
+* Submit your prototype in tactile and digital form (as a thing and repository of files).
+The prototype should include your manual and all game components.
+The tactile version should be packaged.
-* Submit your talk in polished form, as a paper (1500-2000 words, plus figures).
+* Submit your talk in polished form, as a paper (1500-2000 words, plus figures, notes, and references).

 ## GAMES